taruntk/blog/content/posts/Devops:4 GitHub Actions.md

         package: ${{ env.AZURE_WEBAPP_PACKAGE_PATH }}
 ```

-You can also directly create a file in your repo and push it to your repository directly.
-Coming to what is happening in this above file let's take a look at each of the lines:
+You can also directly create a file in your repo as **.github/workflows/azure.yml** and push it to your repository directly.
+The name of the file corresponds to the cloud provider that you are using.
+Coming to what is happening in this above file let's take a look at some of the lines:

 - **On:** The trigger for a particular workflow, this trigger can be a commit to master, so that you can deploy these commits automatically.
 - **jobs:** list of configurations for the commands to run.